hachyderm/community/community.hachyderm.io/content/en/docs/account-types/open-source-accounts.md

 ### Can I create an account for my event?
 Like DevopsDays?

 Yes.
-As long as your event is not a profit focused event you are welcome to create an account.
+As long as your event is not a profit focused event, then you are welcome to create an account.
 If your event is profit seeking, you must follow our [corporate policy](../corporate-accounts/).